US STOCKS-Dow wraps up strongest three days since 1931

 The median expectation of analysts polled by Reuters was for 1 million claims, but the top end of the forecast was as high as 4 million.

-As well as the Dow, the S&P 500 index logged a third straight day of gains for the first time since mid-February, before coronavirus fears stopped Wall Street’s 11-year bull market.
+The S&P 500 benchmark index also logged a third straight day of gains for the first time since mid-February, before coronavirus fears stopped Wall Street’s 11-year bull market.
 Since Monday, the S&P 500 has surged about 17%, although it remains down 22% from its Feb.
 19 record high.

 “It’s encouraging to see people buying a day after a big up day because we hadn’t seen that in a month,” said Randy Frederick, vice president of trading & derivatives at Charles Schwab.
 “That doesn’t guarantee that the bottom is in, but it is indicative of a bottoming process.”